 - High-gain directional Yagi external antenna (for rare situations)

-First, it connects to the cellular towers, and you can think of it kind of like a fancy cell phone.
+First, it connects to cellular towers, and you can think of it kind of like a fancy cell phone.
 Unlike a cellphone, however, this device can connect to external antennas that are much more powerful than a cell phone.